PaskLab/adastry-ui/docs/docs/services/rewards-history.md

 ## Rewards

-Rewards are payment received on an epoch basis for participating in the protocole consensus.
+Rewards are payment received on an epoch basis for participating in the protocol consensus.
 The **Rewards** field displays the total amount of rewards received from a pool at the start a given epoch, *excluding MIR Rewards*.